Alaska town buried in snow gets help digging out

 Roofs have collapsed at three commercial buildings, including a restaurant.

-Through December, 82 inches of snow fell on the town, and another 56 inches came in the first eight days of January, according to the Cordova Electric Cooperative.
+Through December, 82 inches (2 meters) of snow fell on the town, and another 56 inches (1.42 meters) came in the first eight days of January, according to the Cordova Electric Cooperative.

 The town is at the northern edge of the Pacific Northwest's temperate rain forest, and residents are accustomed to abundant winter precipitation.
 But this winter's snow accumulation levels so far are unusual.